 2 Yonkers High seniors channel emotions into art Stephanie Osorio, left, and Ywlianna Dominquez are art students at Yonkers Middle High School.
 Photo by Tania Savayan/The Journal News.
 Ywlianna Dominquez, 17, and Stephanie Osorio, 16, have already experienced more loss and pain than many… Read More →

-Kicking off the our new High School Arts beat on Monday—expanding on the musicals franchise we’ve built—with profiles of two thoughtful young girls: Ywlianna Dominquez and Stephanie Osorio of Yonkers Middle High School.
-The two seniors, in Kim Cortese’s International Baccalaureate Art class, have seen plenty in their lives and… Read More →
+Kicking off the our new High School Arts beat on Monday — expanding on the musicals franchise we’ve built — with profiles of two thoughtful young girls: Ywlianna Dominquez and Stephanie Osorio of Yonkers Middle High School.
+The two seniors, in Kim Cortese’s International Baccalaureate Art class, have seen plenty… Read More →

 Barring a reversal or the appearance of a heretofore hidden benefactor, students won’t be going “Up the Down Staircase” at Spring Valley High School this fall, as the district has ordered an additional 25 percent cut from the budget in co-curricular programs, doubling the cuts that were set in place… Read More →

 Sternhagen, Cunningham to read comic miscues at The Osborn (John Cunningham and Frances Sternhagen talk about “Comic Miscommunications,” the one-night-only show they’ll perform at The Osborn retirement community in Rye on Sept.
 27. Photo by Tania Savayan/The Journal News.)
 She won one of her two Tony Awards for “The Good… Read More →

 Kind of addicted to this video from the cast of “Pitch Perfect,” which hits theaters in New York next weekend and wider the week after.
 New City’s Skylar Astin, who was in the original company of “Spring Awakening” with someone named Lea Michele, plays one of the leading roles.
 (That’s… Read More →